scikit-learn/enhancement_proposals/slep014/proposal.rst

 Cons
 ~~~~

-- Introduces yet another data structure for data storage in the PyData
+- Introduces another data structure for data storage in the PyData ecosystem.
-  ecosystem.
+- Currently, the design only allows for homogenous data.
-- Does not have a clear path to encode categorical features.
+- Increases maintenance responsibilities for ``scikit-learn``.

 XArray Dataset
 --------------